 Help others achieve their healthcare goals

-Whatcom's massage practitioner program offers flexibility
+Whatcom's massage therapist program offers flexibility

 Day or evening

-Whatcom’s massage practitioner program offers students two program options to pursue study in this field: a daytime program that starts each fall quarter and an evening program that starts each spring quarter.
+Whatcom’s massage therapist program offers students two program options to pursue study in this field: a daytime program that starts each fall quarter and an evening program that starts each spring quarter.
 The latter is ideal for students who require a class schedule that accommodates their daytime work schedule or other obligations.

 Online and hybrid courses